DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-applying-again-iteration.md

 ### Explicitly marking every task as complete

 Some tasks, like personal details, are automatically marked as complete on the basis that the fields have been filled in.
 Other tasks, like course choice, have to be explicitly marked as complete.
-This is because candidates can add between 1 and 3—and we don’t know which it’ll be.
+This is because candidates can add between 1 and 3—and we do not know which it’ll be.

 When the new application is copied, all sections should be marked as incomplete.
 But for tasks like personal details, there would be no way to mark the task as complete again.